oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 are used in the beginning and in the end in a string literal, even when empty post operations are passed.

+Note that from shell command line, double quotes are required in front of and behind single quotes.
+This is caused by shell interpretator messing with delimiters used inside post-ops content.
+Refer to examples below.

 `SUM` post operation kind appends operation result to the output.
 It supports optional arguments `SCALE` parsed as a real number, which scales the operation result before appending, and `DATA_TYPE` argument which defines sum data type